Mission: Impossible III

 There’s a nice, quick little fight scene in an elevator that makes dynamic use of the tiny space.
 It’s the only moment we sense any real physical engagement with the thrills.
 Elsewhere, it’s all kaboom and CGI.
 Once again, Cruise dons a cutting-edge mask to pose as his nemesis, though Hoffman can scarcely be bothered to act like Tom Cruise acting like Hoffman.
 Give Cruise credit — he works hard in these movies, like an extremely conscientious quarterback making sure all his teammates get a good piece of the play.
 But this is still a star-quarterback movie, though it makes a little more of an effort to abide by the original TV show’s ensemble format.
 In the end, Ethan’s mission is the only one.
 There’s never a moment where we feel the movie could easily branch off and follow, say, Ving Rhames’ character arc — poor, thrice-underused Ving Rhames — and the film’s halfhearted nod to equal-opportunity mayhem, in the form of an agent played by Irish-Vietnamese actress Maggie Q, ends up as equal-opportunity uselessness.

 At one point, Simon Pegg (also wasted as the standard-issue dithering Brit) speculates that the Rabbit Foot might be some deadly bit of tech known as “the Anti-God Compound.”
 Whoa!
 A MacGuffin that can actually take down God.
 No, it’s really just something that can lay waste to everything — “buildings, children, ice-cream parlors,” as Pegg explains.
 It rides around in a glass tube marked by a nuclear symbol.
 It’s implied that Davian wants to sell it to Middle Eastern terrorists, but then he visits the Vatican — to meet with contacts, we’re told.
 So … the Pope wants the bomb?
 As before, Mission: Impossible III is geopolitically loopy, but it’s also the first to come out post-9/11, and its apolitical blitheness — some terror must be stopped, y’know, somewhere — doesn’t play as well as it did in 1996 or 2000.
 Maybe it’s time for spy movies to go the way of westerns and musicals.
-I for one wouldn’t miss them much.Explore posts in the same categories: action/adventure, based on tv show, sequel
+I for one wouldn’t miss them much.action/adventure, based on tv show, sequel